Television show creator

-A television program creator is the person who developed a significant part of a TV show's format, concept, characters, and pilot script.
+A television show creator or television program creator or television show maker is the person who developed a significant part of a TV show's format, concept, characters, and pilot script.
 They have sequel rights to the material as well.

 Often, the creator is also the showrunner or a producer.
 Sometimes it is a writer of the series bible, or writers' guidelines.
 In the United States, a Writers Guild of America (WGA) screenwriting credit system governs credits.
 For example, the Writers Guild of America West provides specifications for creator credits that govern its members.
 The Producers Guild of America's corresponding code for producers defines "Executive Producer" and similar roles but not an explicit "Creator" role.

 Creator is a specific credit given explicitly in many shows.
 However, it has not always been a prominent, explicit credit.
 For example, Sydney Newman, the accepted creator of The Avengers (1961–69), was never given an explicit credit as creator; Newman never thought to ask for one.
 The creator of a television show may retain rights to participate in profits, often to be paid by the production company as a percentage of fees that it receives from networks and distributors.
 In 2014, for prime-time network TV shows, the WGA-required royalty to be paid to a writer with "created by" credit is approximately $1,000 per episode or higher.

 Who merits creator credit is sometimes a matter of contention.
 In a 2013 legal case, a director sued a former writing partner for co-creator credit.